matthiasbruns/golang-experiments/distance-between-coords/structs/BENCHMARK.md

 The benchmarks show that the calculation of the distance between two coordinates and the calculation of the closest and farthest points is fast enough for a small number of points.
-The benchmarks also show that the memory allocation is zero when using arrays as coordinates.
+The benchmarks also show that the memory allocation is zero when using structs as coordinates.